DragonSenses/job-tracker/journey.md

 ## Sanitize input using xss-filters

-The documentation on [xss-filters](https://www.npmjs.com/package/xss-filters), stops malicious & untrutsted inputs from being executed as scripts.
+The documentation on [xss-filters](https://www.npmjs.com/package/xss-filters), stops malicious & untrusted inputs from being executed as scripts.

 Any time the user inputs data, before we save it to the database we should sanitize the inputs.